 - a) The Nation is involved in a dispute over the legal ownership of certain property.
 The effects of any contingent claims relating to this dispute are not determinable at the date of this report. - b) The Nation has been named as defendant in a lawsuit on behalf of a contractor for the construction of the elders' lodge and specific houses, seeking to recover damages allegedly sustained by them as a result of unpaid balances.
 The defendant is seeking total damages of \$3,718,250 plus costs and interest.
 The Nation has a counterclaim for construction deficiencies associated with the construction of the lodge.
-In August 2019 there was a judgment against the Nation that confirmed \$1,925,007 was legally enforceable.
-As at March 31, 2023, included in accounts payable and accruals the Nation has recorded a liability of \$1,925,007 (2022 - \$1,925,007) in connection with the claim.
+In August 2019, there was a judgment against the Nation that confirmed \$1,925,007 was legally enforceable.
+On February 29, 2024, the Nation agreed to pay the contractor \$500,000 by way of \$100,000 payment on February 29, 2024 and monthly installments of \$25,000 commencing on February 29, 2024 and continuing thereafter until the full \$500,000 is paid in full.
+As at April 2025, there is currently \$50,000 owing left for this settlement.
+The Nation face a further liability of \$265,000 related to the 2002 Housing Project.
+As at March 31, 2024, included in accounts payable and accruals the Nation has recorded a liability of \$640,000 (2023 - \$1,925,007) in connection with the claim.
 The recording of the amount does not constitute admission of claim.
 Any adjustments to this action or the counterclaim will be recorded when it can reasonably be estimated.
 During the year ended March 31, 2020 construction deficiencies on the initial construction of the elders' lodge were identified and an impairment provision was recorded totaling \$694,340.
-As at March 31, 2023, the entire net book value of the elders' lodge was recorded as impaired. - c) The Nation has been named as defendant in a lawsuit on behalf of their former lawyer for unpaid fees and interest.
+As at March 31, 2024, the entire net book value of the elders' lodge was recorded as impaired. - c) The Nation has been named as defendant in a lawsuit on behalf of their former lawyer for unpaid fees and interest.
 The defendant is seeking total damages of \$819,000.
-As at March 31, 2023, included in accounts payable and accruals the Nation has recorded a liability of \$549,000 (2022 - \$549,000) in connection with the claim.
+As at March 31, 2024, included in accounts payable and accruals the Nation has recorded a liability of \$549,000 (2023 - \$549,000) in connection with the claim.
 The recording of the amount does not constitute admission of claim.
 The outcome of this matter is not determinable.
-Any adjustments to this action will be recorded when it can reasonably be estimated. - d) Government contributions related to the projects of the Nation are subject to conditions regarding the expenditure of funds.
-The Nation's accounting records, as well as those agencies delegated to execute the projects, are subject to audit by the various funding agencies.
-Should any instances be identified in which the amounts charged to the projects are not in accordance with the agreed terms and conditions, amounts would be refundable to the respective funding agencies.
-Adjustments to the consolidated financial statements as a result of these audits will be recorded in the year in which they become known. - e) The Nation has been named as a defendant in a number of other lawsuits which are subject to many uncertainties and consequently it is not possible to predict their ultimate outcomes or to estimate the losses, if any, which may result.
+Any adjustments to this action will be recorded when it can reasonably be estimated.

 Kehewin Cree Nation

 Notes to the Consolidated Financial Statements

-March 31, 2023
+March 31, 2024